0xDhruvang/Ecommerce-Store/README.md

-# Jones (Jordan Ones) Shoe Store
+# kicks (Jordan Ones) Shoe Store

 ### A Seamless E-Commerce Marketplace

-Jones is an SEO-friendly, responsive, mobile-first online store for purchasing Nike Jordan Ones.
+kicks is an SEO-friendly, responsive, mobile-first online store for purchasing Nike Jordan Ones.

 The website features real-time product filters, a pop-up search option (AJAX live search), AJAX add-to-cart and wishlist options, a guest shopping cart, a newsletter form, an announcement banner for live updates, a product review section and a slideshow on product hover.